findy-network/findy-network.github.io/content/en/blog/cdk-pipeline/index.md

 {{< imgproc deploy Fit "925x925" >}}
 {{< /imgproc >}}

-For the agency, we are using the post-deployment steps for three purposes.
+For the agency, we are using the post-deployment steps for three purposes:

-Firstly we have a custom script for updating the ECS service.
+1. We have a custom script for updating the ECS service.
 This script is in place to tweak some service parameters missing from CDK constructs.
-Secondly, we do the configuration of the agency administrator account.
-And last, we are running an e2e test round to ensure the deployment was successful.
+2. We do the configuration of the agency administrator account.
+3. We are running an e2e test round to ensure the deployment was successful.

 ## Conclusions